When to plant Freesia in Bacon County, GA

 Bacon County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 19.

-Bacon County County sits in USDA Zone 9a.
+Bacon County sits in USDA Zone 9a.
 Freesia grows reliably in zones 8a through 11b, so it's a good fit here.

-Can Freesia grow in Bacon County County's climate?
+Can Freesia grow in Bacon County's climate?

 Your Bacon County Garden Planner — Free